Separating Tongue from Thought: Activation Patching Reveals Language-Agnostic Concept Representations in Transformers: Introduction

 This provides a unique opportunity for us to dig deeper and examine how multilingual concepts are represented and processed within LLMs, potentially revealing insights into language biases and concept formation.
 In particular, we are inspired by recent mechanistic interpretability approaches based on activation patching~\cite{variengien2023look, ghandeharioun2024patchscope, chen2024selfie}.
 These approaches are based on the idea of patching activations from one forward pass into another while observing the output (c.f.~Fig.~\ref{fig:1}) and present a simple, yet effective way to inspect the representations learned and causally understand the computations performed by LLMs.

-\xhdr{Summary of contributions} More specifically, in this work we aim to understand how transformers process and represent concepts during translation tasks, whether language and concept information can be manipulated independently in the model's computations, and, whether models maintain separate language-specific concept representations or develop a shared conceptual space.
+\xhdr{Contributions} While prior work has provided observational evidence for shared semantic spaces in LLMs, we present the first causal analysis of how these representations are actively utilized during multilingual processing.
+More specifically, in this work we aim to understand how transformers process and represent concepts during translation tasks, whether language and concept information can be manipulated independently in the model's computations, and, whether models maintain separate language-specific concept representations or develop a shared conceptual space.
 To this end, we make the following contributions.

 \begin{compactenum} \item First, we perform an activation patching analysis of Llama 2 7B~\cite{touvron2023llama}.
 We demonstrate that the model processes translation tasks by first resolving output language, then the concept to be translated. \item We propose two competing hypotheses about how transformers solve the translation task during their forward pass: \textbf{H1} where language and concepts are represented independently, and \textbf{H2} where they are inherently entangled.
 We argue that if language and concepts are independent (\textbf{H1}), averaging the latent representation of a concept across languages should still allow the model to make sense of and utilize this representation.
 Conversely, if language and concepts are entangled (\textbf{H2}), this mean representation would be an incoherent mixture of language-specific concepts that the model cannot effectively use. \item To test these hypotheses, we use a novel activation patching setup depicted in Figure~\ref{fig:exp2} which forces Llama 2 7B to translate this mean representation across languages.
 We find that using the mean concept representation across languages \emph{improves} Llama 2 7B's performance on a word translation task, supporting \textbf{H1}. \item We show that our observations generalize to a diverse set of transformer models varying in size, architecture, and training data, including Llama 2 70B, Llama 3 8B~\cite{dubey2024llama}, Mistral 7B~\cite{jiang2023mistral}, Qwen 1.5 7B~\cite{bai2023qwentechnicalreport}, Aya 23 8B~\cite{aryabumi2024aya23openweight} and Gemma 2 2B~\cite{gemmateam2024gemma2improvingopen}. \item Finally, to support our claim that mean representation are usable by the model in a autoregressive generation setting, we present a novel activation patching setup depicted in Figure~\ref{fig:exp_gen} to show that a model can successfully write a definition of such a mean representation.